nopsys/CogNOS/BUILDING.md

     bash scripts/setupRepo.sh

-Internally, the building consists of two steps:
+If you have any problem with the command you can try to do this step manually.
+The building consists of two steps:

 1. Translating Slang sources to C
 2. Build them.